Engagement Analytics

 |---|---|

-| Scroll depth (25%, 50%, 75%, 90%, 100%) | How far users scroll |
+| Scroll Depth (25%, 50%, 75%, 90%, 100%) | Share of sessions that scrolled at least this far |

-| Bounce rate | Single-page sessions |
+| Bounce Rate | Single-page sessions |

-| Rage clicks | Sessions with rapid frustrated clicking |
+| Rage Click Rate | Sessions with rapid frustrated clicking |

-| Time on page | Active engagement time |
+| Time on Page | Average active engagement time |

-| Attention score | Combined engagement quality score |
+| Attention Score | Combined engagement quality score |

 Typical patterns: